dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

 issues which do not affect security.

-If the issue cannot be fixed by a change to one of the covered repositories above, then it recommended to create a GitHub issue in the appropriate repo or a question in Discord.
+If the issue cannot be fixed by a change to one of the covered repositories above, then it's recommended to create a GitHub issue in the appropriate repo or raise a question in Discord.

 All that said, **if you're unsure** please reach out using this process before raising your issue through another channel.
 We'd rather err on the side of